cromlyngames/pbta_hacks/Twenty-One_Pacts.md

 You could justify using a Black card spell to create a fireball that happens to burn the door or making the wood in the door frame come back to life and grow, crushing the door open.
 You could transform something into a bomb or an acorn)

 Spent cards go in the discard pile.
 When the stack runs out, shuffle the discard pile and turn it back over to make a new stack.
 You can draw the top card off the stack and add it to your hand by spendign time in the fiction meditatiing, chanelling, or conducting some ritual suitable to your charactr.
-Normally you cannot hold more than four cards
+Normally you cannot hold more than four cards in your hand at a time.

 ## Advancement and gaining Resources
 When you invest time and story in developing your character a certain way, this is reflected in gaining certain resources.
 These go on the table in front of you and if it suits the fiction, can be used in a spell instead of drawing from your hand.
 They don't get discarded.
 They also trigger extra things as described below.